rafael-g-depaulo/starter-project-fullstack-web-v1/README.md

 Use either "major", "minor" or "patch" to signal what semver change you're making.

 `yarn version check -i` should be used instead if you don't plan to update all of the packages.

+Also when committing remember to `git tag vX.X.X`.